 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-For example, in clinical trials of XEN1101 to date, adverse events were generally mild or moderate in severity.
-However, there can be no guarantee that we would observe a similar tolerability profile of XEN1101 in our ongoing Phase 3 or other clinical trials or in other future clinical trials.
+For example, adverse events in our X-TOLE clinical trial were generally mild or moderate in severity, however, there can be no guarantee that we will observe a similar tolerability profile of XEN1101 in our ongoing Phase 3 or other clinical trials or in other future clinical trials.
 Many compounds that initially showed promise in clinical or earlier-stage testing are later found to cause undesirable or unexpected side effects that prevented further development of the compound.